kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \sg=\frac{\gamma}{9.81~\kN/\m^3}=\frac{8.581~\kN/\m^3}{9.81~\kN/\m^3}=0.875
 $$

-We note that the units cancel when computing the specific gravity leaving us with a dimensionless quantity as expected.
+The units cancel when computing the specific gravity leaving us with a dimensionless quantity as expected.

 </div>